php-telegram-bot/core/README.md

 - New chat title (**NewchattitleCommand.php**)
 - Left chat participant (**LeftchatparticipantCommand.php**)

-**GenericCommand.php** let you handle commands that non exist or use commands as var:
+**GenericCommand.php** let you handle commands that non exists or use commands as variable:
-Favourite colour? **/black /red**
+Favourite colour? **/black, /red**
-Favourite number? **/1 /134**
+Favourite number? **/1, /134**

 Maybe you would like to develop your own commands.
 A good practice is to store them outside vendor/.
-This can be done adding before the method:
+This can be done adding the method:

 ```php
 $COMMANDS_FOLDER = __DIR__.'/Commands/';